Coverage Axis++: Efficient Inner Point Selection for 3D Shape Skeletonization: Introduction

-Compared with the existing methods~\cite{amenta2001power, li2015q, giesen2009scale, foskey2003efficient, dey2002approximate, sud2007homotopy,miklos2010discrete, dou2022coverage}, this simple yet effective strategy allows for 1) skeletonization for various shape representations including water-tight meshes, triangle soups and point clouds; 2) specifying the number of skeletal points, which is a desirable feature for learning-based methods as a fixed number of points are typically required; 3) highly efficient computation while achieving better or more competitive reconstruction accuracy; 4) few hyperparameters; 5) randomly generated candidates inside the volume as it selects the most expressive ones from overfilled inner point candidates.
+Compared with the existing methods~\cite{amenta2001power, li2015q, giesen2009scale, foskey2003efficient, dey2002approximate, sud2007homotopy,miklos2010discrete, dou2022coverage}, Coverage Axis++ surpasses all existing methods in terms of both MAT approximation accuracy and computation efficiency while being able to handle various inputs, including mesh, point cloud or polygon soup.
+To summarize, our method allows for 1) skeletonization for various shape representations including water-tight meshes, triangle soups and point clouds; 2) specifying the number of skeletal points, which is a desirable feature for learning-based methods as a fixed number of points are typically required~\cite{hu2019mat, tang2021skeletonnet, hu2022immat,petrov2024gem3d}; 3) highly efficient computation while achieving better or more competitive reconstruction accuracy; 4) few hyperparameters, i.e., only dilation factor is required; 5) randomly generated candidates inside the volume as Coverage Axis++ selects the most expressive ones from overfilled inner point candidates.

 We conduct extensive experiments to demonstrate the effectiveness and robustness of our method on a variety of 3D shapes.
-The comprehensive evaluation reveals that our method effectively captures the underlying MATs with lower reconstruction errors while achieving much higher computation efficiency.
+The comprehensive evaluation reveals that our method effectively captures the underlying MATs with lower shape approximation errors while achieving much higher computation efficiency.